What is Alimony?

 The Court must consider the following factors in determining alimony, pursuant to Mass.
 Gen. Laws.
 C. 208, § 34:

-- Opportunity for future acquisition of capital assets and income; and
+- Opportunity for future acquisition of capital assets and income

-Alimony is taxable to the recipient spouse, and is tax deductible for the payor spouse.
+Alimony is NO LONGER taxable to the recipient spouse and is tax deductible for the payor spouse.

-Massachusetts recently amended its alimony statute, and although the above considerations remain the foundation for alimony determinations, the form of alimony, the duration of alimony, what income is and is not included in establishing alimony, are all questions that must be answered in awarding alimony to one spouse.
+Massachusetts recently amended its alimony statute, and though many considerations remain the foundation for alimony determinations, the form of alimony, the duration of alimony, what income is and is not included in establishing alimony are all questions that must be answered in awarding alimony to one spouse.
 Attorney John G. DiPiano is skilled and experienced in handling alimony cases.

 Many attorneys will typically ask clients to prepare a packet full of files for their first consultation, including tax returns, financial statements, information on marital property and more.